recent posts

 • Use a .env File for Local Development: Store variables in a .env file and load them with dotenv.

-• Secure Variables in Production: Use a secure secrets manager like AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault for production environments.
+• Secure Variables in Production: Use a secrets manager like AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault.

 Advanced Techniques